-There’s something so very luxurious about the humble cheese, it’s indulgent and decadent, requiring precious time to savour.
-It also looks fabulous adorned with colourful fruits, chutneys, jellies and cured meats.
-Perhaps this is why it makes a perfect part of the Christmas meal.
+There’s something so very luxurious about the humble cheese, it exudes indulgence and decadance and not many foods come close in terms of flavour.
+It also looks fabulous draped with colourful fruits, chutneys, jellies and cured meats.

 The Cheese Yard in Knutsford is one of the top artisan cheese retailers in the country.
-It is also a bijoux little cafe where you can sample a fabulous array of top awarded cheeses, take in brunch or lunch or just enjoy a glass of wine or craft beer.
-Owner, Sarah Peake gives her advice on selecting the perfect cheeses for the Christmas table.
+It is also doubles as a bijoux little cafe where you can sample a fabulous array of top-awarded cheeses, take brunch/lunch or just enjoy a glass of wine or craft beer.
+If you don’t have the time to pop in (though we highly recommend it) Sarah Peake has some advice on selecting the perfect cheeses for your dinner party table.

-“Six cheeses is an ideal number for your Christmas cheeseboard.
+“Six cheeses is an ideal number for your cheeseboard for a small group.
 It will give you a good variety of tastes and textures.
 You will need to allow about 25g of cheese per person plus fresh fruit.
 Grapes, pears and figs for example make a great accompaniment and will make your platter look even more beautiful.
-You can also present charcuterie meats as well as chutney, honey, jams and crackers – they all taste wonderful with cheese.”
+You can also present charcuterie meats as well as chutney, honey, jams and crackers.”

 CHESHIRE, a unique, complex cheese from the Appleby family at Hawkstone Abbey Farm, it has a crumbly texture and a zesty, full-bodied and tangy flavour.
 Cheshire is in fact Britain’s oldest cheese, having been made since before Roman times.
 It was recorded in the Doomsday Book of 1086.